 Consider the Source

 When it’s at all possible, find a local farm and purchase your eggs on site.
-Visit the farm and check out the living conditions of the chickens.
+Moreover, visit the farm and check out the living conditions of the chickens.
 You’ll likely pay a little less if you buy directly from the farmer than if you buy pasture-raised eggs at the grocery store.
-Backyard operations aren’t bad, either.
-Just inquire about the feed and take a peek at the birds to make sure their conditions are optimal.
+Moreover, backyard operations aren’t bad, either.
+Additionally, just inquire about the feed and take a peek at the birds to make sure their conditions are optimal.

 If eggs are a large part of your diet, you should buy the carton that offers the best nutrition for your grocery dollar.
 Whether you get them from a local farm or your local grocer, be sure to read the labels closely so that you know what you’re buying.